Skip to content

-Video Recap of Mind Over Media
+Mind Over Media

 Bodrogkeresztúr, Hungary

-Our Project
+Our Activity

 In the quickly changing world of today, technology is changing every part of our life.
 Every day, we use it more and more.
 Because of this, one of the most crucial subjects in the modern day is cybersecurity.
-The goal of our project, “Mind Over Media,” was to close the knowledge gap and give young people the resources they need to use the internet in a responsible manner.
-Here is a retrospective on the project’s development, effects, and long-term advantages for participants in several European countries.
+The goal of our activity, “Mind Over Media,” was to close the knowledge gap and give young people the resources they need to use the internet in a responsible manner.
+Here is a retrospective on the activity’s development, effects, and long-term advantages for participants in several European countries.

 Connecting not just to the Wi-Fi

-Participants throughout the days of the youth exchange have participated in various different sessions, ranging from website building to acting roleplay.
+Participants throughout the days of the youth exchange have participated in various sessions, ranging from website building to acting roleplay.
 They have learned from each other, worked in groups, made lasting friendships and delved into the world of cybersecurity together.
 The session’s were aimed to provide the participants with tools and skills, which are essential to dealing with and avoiding cybersecurity threats.

 The Digital World: It cuts both ways